Ten financial resolutions for the New Year (and a financial goals worksheet to get started)

 - Saving for a major purchase or expense2

-So if you’re looking to set 2022 financial goals, here are 10 really great New Year’s financial resolutions to get you started:
+Ready to commit to setting 2023 financial goals but need a little inspiration?
+Here are 10 really great New Year’s financial resolutions to get you started:

 2. Raise your retirement contribution rate

+Maybe you’re already meeting your match, or you’re looking to kick it up a notch.
 One sound strategy to implement into your savings routine is to begin contributing 10% (or even more) to your retirement plan account.
-And while your take-home pay will be reduced, your retirement nest egg has the potential to keep growing.
-Empower insight reveals people who set their contribution rate to at least 10% are on track to replace 100% of their working income down the road.2
+And while your take-home pay will be reduced, your taxable income is also reduced with pre-tax contributions and your retirement nest egg has the potential to keep growing.
+Empower insight reveals people who set their contribution rate to at least 10% are on track to replace 100% of their working income down the road.3

 Maybe it’s your daily gourmet coffee, a premium movie channel package or that afternoon sweet treat.
 Little things add up.
 Try to swap your pricey patterns for some good financial habits to put more money back in your pocket.